phonologus/QED/README.md

 which was originally written by Rob Pike, David Tilbrook, Hugh Redelmeier and Tom Duff.
 I have updated it to work with UTF8 and Unicode.

+The behaviour of this `qed` when displaying Unicode is entirely dependent on the capabilities of the terminal it is running under.
+In particular, `qed` outputs Unicode in Logical Order, leaving the handling of the complexities of rendering bi-directional text and wide-characters on-screen to the terminal.
+On macOS, the `Terminal.app` program is quite successful with displaying bi-directional text, whereas `xterm` on Linux sticks to Logical Order.

-This port was developed on a modern Linux (Fedora 32).
-It depends on just a few low-level kernel calls, so should be reasonably portable across any Unix-like OS.
+This port was developed on a modern Linux (Fedora 32) and macOS.
+It depends on just a few low-level Unix system calls, so should be reasonably portable across any Unix-like OS.
 I have built this `qed` successfully on:

 +  Linux (Fedora 32, `gcc`)
-+  macOS (Catalina 10.15 with Commandline Developer Tools, `clang`)
++  macOS Intel (Catalina 10.15 with Commandline Developer Tools, `clang`)
++  macOS Apple Silicon (Big Sur 11.2 with Commandline Developer Tools, `clang`)
 +  OpenBSD (6.7, both `gcc` and `clang`)

 The sources that this port began with were scavenged from Arnold Robbins's